rurreac/slider/README.md

     	Session ID to establish SSH connection with
 ```
 Slider will create an SSH server on the Server side on the specified port, or a port randomly selected if not specified,
-and forward the connection to the Client side.
+and forward the connection to the Client side through another SSH channel.

 By default, the SSH server will be exposed only to the localhost interface, but you can use the `-e` flag to expose it
 to all interfaces.